Chrisfaherty/CI_PP2_SCC/README.md

 <img src="">
 </details>

-11. As the site owner, I want users to keep up to date with package changes.
+11. As the site owner, I want users to be able to submit feedback.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|